Zookal/magento-mock/README.md

 #### 1.0.2

 - Added Mage_CatalogInventory
 - Added Mage_Usa fallback model.
-Errors occur when loading system/config section and files of Mage_Usa have been removed
+Errors occur when loading system/config section and files of Mage_Usa have been removed, and when trying to create a new shipment in Sales -> Orders

 #### 1.0.1